What is a Combinational circuit?

-A combinational logic circuit is as its name suggests, a circuit which the output depends only on the "combination" of their inputs at the time we are testing the output.
+A combinational circuit is. as its name suggests, a circuit where the output depends only on the “combination” of the inputs at the time we are testing the output.

 The truth table of the above circuit is: